Henry le Despenser: Involvement in the suppression of the Peasants' Revolt

 During the Peasants' Revolt of 1381, rebels from Kent and Essex marched to London and, once admitted to the city, managed to capture the Tower of London.
-Richard, who had promised to agree to all the demands of the peasants, met the rebels outside the city, where the leader of the peasants Wat Tyler was killed and the rebellion was ended.
-The king's promises were retracted.
+Richard met the rebels outside the city and agreed to the demands of the peasants.
+After the leader of the peasants Wat Tyler was killed, the king gained the initiative and rebellion was ended.
+The king's promises were later retracted.

 The rebellion quickly spread to other parts of England, including the diocese of Norwich, where it lasted for less than a fortnight.
 On 14 June a group of rebels reached Thetford and from there the insurrection spread over south-western Norfolk towards the Fens.
 At the same time the rebels, led by a local dyer, Geoffrey Litster, moved across the northeastern part of the county, urging insurrection throughout the local area.
 Over the next few days, the rebels converged on Norwich, Lynn and Swaffham.
 Norwich, then one of the largest and most important cities in the realm, was taken and occupied by Litster and his followers, who caused considerable damage to the property and possessions of their enemies once they managed to enter the city.
 The Norwich rebels then travelled to Yarmouth, destroying legal records and landowners' possessions; other insurgents moving across north-east Norfolk destroyed court rolls and taxation documents; there were numerous incidents of pillage and extortion across the whole county.